+(c) The dismissal hearing will be conducted by a specially appointed Hearing Panel.
+The Hearing Panel will include five faculty members selected from among the members, regular or alternate, of the Faculty Appeals Committee (FAC).
+FAC members with bona fide reason for disqualification, such as bias, conflict of interest, or other cause, may remove themselves from the list of potential Hearing Panel members.
+A roster of remaining regular FAC members will be presented by the FAC Chair to the faculty member and the proponent, each of whom may request the FAC Chair to remove any FAC member for cause and each of whom may strike up to two FAC members from the list without stated cause.
+The FAC Chair will then select, by lot, five faculty from the remaining FAC members, and these five faculty will constitute the Hearing Panel.
+Alternate FAC members may be included on the roster if necessary to allow the operation of the foregoing selection process.
+The Hearing Panel will elect a chair from its members.

-- (d-) Notice of the date set for the hearing must be given to the parties at least twenty-one - (21) days in advance of the hearing date. - (e-) The hearing will ordinarily be private, except that the faculty member will have the right, upon request to the Hearing Panel chair and absent compelling considerations involving privacy interests of other parties, to a hearing that is open to the public (barring only witnesses during periods when they are not testifying). - (f.-) The burden of proof is on the party bringing the charges against the faculty member.
+(d) Notice of the date set for the hearing must be given to the parties at least twenty-one

+(21) days in advance of the hearing date.

+(e) The hearing will ordinarily be private, except that the faculty member will have the right, upon request to the Hearing Panel chair and absent compelling considerations involving privacy interests of other parties, to a hearing that is open to the public (barring only witnesses during periods when they are not testifying).

+(f) The burden of proof is on the party bringing the charges against the faculty member.
 This burden will be satisfied only by clear and convincing proof of the charges in the record of evidence, considered as a whole, presented to and received by the Hearing Panel.
-"Clear and convincing proof" refers to evidence of sufficient quantity and quality as would show that the truth of the charges is highly probable. - (g-) In the event the faculty member, after requesting a hearing, does not participate in the hearing process or withdraws in writing the request for a hearing, the Hearing Panel will nevertheless be convened without the faculty member to make findings of fact and provide recommendations regarding dismissal, if necessary or appropriate under the circumstances.
-The Panel may solicit and receive evidence from any source to assist it in developing its findings and recommendations. - (h-) The Hearing Panel will submit its findings and recommendations in a written report through the Provost to the President.
+"Clear and convincing proof" refers to evidence of sufficient quantity and quality as would show that the truth of the charges is highly probable.

+(g) In the event the faculty member, after requesting a hearing, does not participate in the hearing process or withdraws in writing the request for a hearing, the Hearing Panel will nevertheless be convened without the faculty member to make findings of fact and provide recommendations regarding dismissal, if necessary or appropriate under the circumstances.
+The Panel may solicit and receive evidence from any source to assist it in developing its findings and recommendations.

+(h) The Hearing Panel will submit its findings and recommendations in a written report through the Provost to the President.
 It may conclude that adequate cause for dismissal does not exist, in which case it may recommend no sanctions or a sanction less than dismissal.
-The Provost will indicate concurrence or nonconcurrence with the report. - (i.-) The final final decision will be made by the President.
-If the President does not accept the recommendations of the Hearing Panel, the President will, within twenty-fivefive (25) working days after receipt of the report, convey in writing to the Hearing Panel his/her position and allow the Hearing Panel an opportunity to respond in writing within $\underline{fivefive}$ (5) working days.
-After receipt of any further report from the Hearing Panel, the President will render a finalfinal decision.
+The Provost will indicate concurrence or nonconcurrence with the report.

+(i) The final decision will be made by the President.
+If the President does not accept the recommendations of the Hearing Panel, the President will, within twenty-five (25) working days after receipt of the report, convey in writing to the Hearing Panel his/her position and allow the Hearing Panel an opportunity to respond in writing within five (5) working days.
+After receipt of any further report from the Hearing Panel, the President will render a final decision.
 No further right of appeal within the University, such as by use of the faculty General Grievance Procedure (see Appendix E) will be available to the faculty member.